Zelmoghazy/Mastering_Embedded_Systems/Unit_3_Embedded_C/README.md

 ### Linker Script symbols
 * A symbol is the name of an address
+* In order to make section addresses available to code, the linker is able to generate symbols and add them to the program.
+    * you must use a reference to them, never the variable themselves.
+* a linker script symbol is not equivalent to a variable declaration in a high level language, it is instead a symbol that does not have a value.
+* Linker scripts symbol declarations, create an entry in the symbol table but do not assign any memory to them.
+Thus they are an address without a value.
+    * Hence when you are using a linker script defined symbol in source code you should always take the address of the symbol, and never attempt to use its value.

 <div style="border-radius: 30px; overflow: hidden;">
     <p align="center">